Food Services

 Our goal is to work in partnership with parents and other school staff to provide nutritious food and snacks that will support learning and good health.
 Providing children with the nutrition necessary for the healthy growth of their minds and bodies is one of the best ways to help them perform better in the classroom.
 In keeping with this goal, we strongly recommend that children NOT bring soda or carbonated beverages to school for snacks or lunch.

-BH-BL uses an online school payment plan, LINQ.
-This program allows parents to add money to their child’s account, view purchases, set spending limits, view balances, receive low balance notification, view school menus and more.
-Adding money to an account online is quick and easy.
-Sign up today!
+This program allows parents to add money to their child’s account, set spending limits, receive low balance notification, view school menus and more.

 If paying by check, please make check payable to “BH-BL School Lunch Program.”
 Students at the elementary level should give the check to their teacher who will deliver it to the Food Service Department to deposit.
 Middle and high school students can give a check to a Food Service employee.